Undertale001/Mips-translat-/README.md

 # Mips-translat
 This java project is for translat mips commands to base (2/16) binary/hex

-[the project was not completed yet. now it work only to type-R commands]
+[the project was not completed yet. now it work only  type-R commands]

 How to Use: